jonnoliveira/Trybe-project-pixel-art/README.md

 ## 1- RESUME

 The objective of this project was to create a frame composed of pixels and a palette of random colors.
 Two of the main requirements:

-&nbsp;
-*1 - the frame should be able to receive user input corresponding to a new size;
+1 - the frame should be able to receive user input corresponding to a new size;

-&nbsp;
-*2 - the pixel should allow the user to paint the frame with the color he selected from the palette;
+2 - the pixel should allow the user to paint the frame with the color he selected from the palette;
-&nbsp;

 I used all the knowledge acquired in JavaScript to apply functions that gave dynamism to the page.
 Even through JavaScript I was able to manipulate both the HTML elements in order to modify the DOM elements and some CSS style features.